tangentsoft/mysqlpp/HACKERS.md

     $ cd mysqlpp
     $ fossil open ../mysqlpp.fossil

+We created a new subdirectory because the `open` command checks out the tip of the repository's trunk into the current directory by default.

 As with `mysqlpp.fossil`, you can call the working directory anythihg you like.
 I actually prefer a working tree that looks like this: